-You have taken enough steps, climbed enough, to be rewarded by an astonishing view on the valley of impact.
-Your good impact management practices show that you have integrated it within your strategy, and that impact is core to your organisation.
+You have climbed and climbed and rewarded with an astonishing view.
+Your strong impact management practices show that you have integrated it within your strategy, and that impact is core to your organisation.

-Have a look at the tips below, and feel free to get in touch if you want to discuss further your practices, get specific advices, or challenge us!
+Have a look at the tips below - that are designed for all organisations with an “expert” level, some might be more relevant than others to you. and feel free to get in touch if you want to discuss further your practices, get specific advice, or challenge us!

 1. Stop, take a step back and redefine your strategy: sometimes organisations get caught up in their daily operations, and find it hard to take the time to think about what really matters.
 Take the opportunity to gather your teams around strategic thinking and the redefinition of your impact strategy.

 2. An impact strategy starts with the definition of a social mission: it is the purpose that steers your organisation.
-Why do you get up in the morning for?
+What motivates you toget up in the morning?
 What impact do you wish to create and how?
 You have probably already defined a social mission for your organisation.
 If so, ensure that it is precise, complete and up-to-date, e.g. still representative of what you do and especially what you aim to do in the future.
 A social mission can evolve over time and good practice is to review it every two years.
 Ensure that it clearly states the social/environmental issue you aim to solve, the targeted beneficiaries, your approach (services, products) to solve the problem and your intended outcomes.

 3. You must have defined already a logic model that credibly links actions to results, often referred to as a Theory of Change.
 Ensure that it still reflects your vision today, and do not forget to involve your team and even beneficiaries within this discussion: a collaborative approach helps understanding if everyone is on the same page.
 For more information on the Theory of Change: watch and share this short video made by Investing for Good.